Graduate Theological Union

 Resolving Conflict, Creating Dialog through Song

 Izak Lattu has been practicing interfaith relations his whole life — literally.
 In the Indonesian Moluccan Islands (also known as Moluccas, the Maluku Islands, or the Spice Islands), where he grew up, there is a tradition called Gandong, which means there is one womb and one family, even among villages of different religions.
 For example, although both of his parents’ villages are Christian, they have a gandong relationship of mutual support with other nearby Muslim villages.
 Lattu’s elementary school was a Christian school, but 80% of the children attending were Muslims; many became his close friends.
-As an ordained pastor in the Protestant Church of the Moluccas, Lattu brought young Muslims and Christians together to study, dialog, work, and play at a Pesantren or Islamic boarding school.
+As an ordained pastor in the Protestant Church of the Moluccas, Lattu brought young Muslims and Christians together to study, dialogue, work, and play at a Pesantren or Islamic boarding school.

 So it is with great sadness that Lattu recounts the Christian-Muslim conflict that occurred in the Moluccas from 1999–2003.
 It was sparked by a fight between two young men — one Christian and one Muslim — that may not even have had anything to do with religion.
 As people took sides and spun stories about what had taken place, and political interests entered into the fray, what began as a tussle became a full-fledged conflagration between Christians and Muslims.
 Before it was over, more than 13,000 people were killed, 100,000 were wounded, and a million became refugees.